kkacquah/jest-simulation/README.md

   );

   simulationTest(
-    'should not call handleRefund when processing non-refund request', {
+    "should not call handleRefund when processing non-refund request", {
-      role: 'customer who recently purchased a new phone',
+      getAgentResponse,
-      task: 'You recently purchased a new phone from a local store.
-You are happy with the product but want to know more about the latest phone models.', getAgentResponse,
+      conversationGenerator: new LLMConversationGenerator({
-      conversationGenerator: new LLMConversationGenerator(),
+        model: "gpt-4o",
-      debug: true,
+        role: "customer who recently purchased a new phone",
-      maxTurns: 10
+        task: "You have an old laptop with a fan that's making a loud whirring noise.
+You need technical support to figure out how to quiet it down or turn it off safely.", }),
     },
     async ({ agent }) => {
       simulationExpect(agent.events, async () => {